pnsn/GFAST/ShakeAlertBranch.md

 /usr/lib64/liblapack.so.3.4.2 is already part of standard ShakeAlert install via lapack yum package.
 Corresponding lapacke.so also present.
-Ubuntu needs both liblapack-dev and liblapacke-dev to link.
+Ubuntu needs lapack liblapack-dev and liblapacke-dev to link.
+Centos7 needs lapack, lapack-devel, and lapacke. lapack-devel also install blas-devel as a dependency.

 ### BLAS

 /usr/lib/libblas is already installed on ShakeAlert machines via blas yum package.

-libcblas.so does not seem to be available on RHEL dev machines.
+libcblas.so is not available via yum on RHEL dev machines.
 Manual install is a bit tricky.
-Appears to be available on Ubuntu under that name through the libatlas-base-dev.
+Available on Ubuntu under that name through the libatlas-base-dev.

-Centos/RHEL seem to have put the cblas-provided-functions in the atlas-devel repository.
+cblass functions are available on Centos/RHEL in the atlas-devel repository.
 They do not include libcblas, so to link you need to 'yum install atlas-devel' and replace '-lcblas' with '-L/usr/lib64/atlas -lsatlas' or '-L/usr/lib64/atlas -ltatlas'

+So on Centos you must install atlas and atlas-devel packages.

 ### Activemq-cpp